jibblito/sj-programming/README.md

 # sj-programming
 sj programming repository!

 THE THING IS..
 IM STILL NOT ENTIRELY SURE HOW GITHUB WORKS.
+Feel free to lok it up!
 My basic understanding tells me that we can all edit files here.
 Since I (Rory) am the owner, that means I make the decisions as to what gets updated.
 Anyway, right now I've put in a few Java classes in the Java folder.
 We'll figure it out eventually!